Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 13. Who Post

-A who post is a blog post that provides an answer to the question “who is something”, “who are the best” or “who does something”.
+A who post is a blog post that provides an answer to the question “Who is something”, “Who is the best” or “Who does something”.

 It is a type of question post that will help answer the reader’s question in as much detail as possible.